emacsmirror/org-emms/README.md

 The two main commands are `org-emms-insert-track` and `org-emms-insert-track-position`.
 The latter is especially useful for aligning text with audio when transcribing spoken language.

 It is also possible to make a usual org link (with `org-store-link` command) from EMMS playlist and browser buffers, and then insert it into an org-mode buffer (with `org-insert-link` command).

+# Open issues

+## Support urls via emms-play-url (from Jelle Licht)

+Does it make sense to have org-emms support urls as well?
+I currently hacked around things to support youtube videos in emms using MPV.
+If you think this is out of scope for org-emms, never mind.

+If you do think it makes sense, I could try to clean up my hacks using e.g. `cl-defgeneric`.